tyc/successfulunittest/manuscript/introduction.md

 I have presented the information in this book in about the same order which a software is typically tested.
 However, it does not have to be read in this manner.
 You could easily have opened the book at any particular chapter to get the necessary info.
 Each chapter is self contained.

 You should make your own annotation so that the concepts are understandable to you.
 If you have a physical copy of this book, I encourage you to pen down your own notes on the margins of the book.
-If reading this on a kindle, use the notes feature to annotate it.
+If reading this on a ebook reader, use the notes feature to annotate it.

 This book is a guide.
 It is not a text book that shows everything about unit tests and how it can be applied.
 It is shows you the basic idea of how a unit test is constructed and how it can be use to deliver robust code.

 ## Thank you

 Finally, before we get into the book proper, I want to thank you for taking the time to learn about unit testing.
 I hope that you have got what are seeking from this book and can spread the word about the importance of early automated testing.

+## Going Forward

+There is a companion website, it is located at

+	www.successfulunittest.com

+If you want to provide feedback and suggestion.
+You can leave a comment on the website, or alternatively, please send an email to

+	tehn.yit.chin@successfulunittest.com